-Ebru Gencer is the Founding Executive Director of the Center for Urban Disaster Risk Reduction and Resilience (CUDRR+R), a non-profit research center based in New York City.
-She is also the Chair of the United Nations Office for Disaster Risk Reduction’s (UNISDR) Urban Planning Advisory Group and a member of the Board of Directors of the International Association of City and Regional Planners’ (ISOCARP) Center for Excellence in Planning.
+Previously, Ebru Gencer was the Founding Executive Director of the Center for Urban Disaster Risk Reduction and Resilience (CUDRR+R), a non-profit research center based in New York City; the Chair of the Urban Planning Advisory Group (UPAG) to the UN Secretary General’s Special Representative on Disaster Risk Reduction; and a member of the Steering Committees of the Making Cities Resilient Campaign and the Global Alliance for Urban Crises.

 Ebru Gencer is a graduate of the Urban Planning Program at Columbia University (Ph.D, 2007; MPhil 2001).
 She also holds a MSc in Urban Preservation and a Diploma in City and Regional Planning from Mimar Sinan University in Istanbul.
 Her doctoral dissertation, which received a Young Scientists Grant from the World Bank, examined “The interplays between Natural Disasters and Sustainable Development.”

 Dr. Gencer has worked on disaster risk reduction, climate change adaptation, and urban development and design projects in South-Eastern Europe, Turkey, Latin America and the Caribbean regions including with positions at Columbia University’s Earth Institute and the Euro-Mediterranean Climate Change Center in Venice, Italy, as well as consultancies for the United Nations system.
 She also taught at the Master of Science in Emergency Architecture Program at the International University of Catalonia, in Barcelona.